Key Impacts, Risks, Opportunities

 - Conservation of the environment and natural resources.

-Our impacts are not necessarily distinct from each other.
-Some coincide and present opportunities, while others conflict and present risks.
+Our impacts do not occur in a vacuum.
+Some coincide with one another and present opportunities, while others conflict and present risks.
 This report details how we balance priorities among employees, investors, customers, suppliers, regulators, community members and environmentalists.
 On balance, our opportunities and risks net out to these stakeholder goals:

 - Keep electricity affordable and reliable.